 While 1.33 inches (3.38 cm) of rain may not sound like a lot, it was a record for the desert city of Las Vegas: The first precipitation in 116 days, and more than one quarter of the city's annual average rainfall in just one day.
-That led to the 180,000 or so attendees trudging though deep puddles on the show's opening day, followed by an even bigger surprise: A nearly in large portions of the Las Vegas Convention Center.
+That led to the 180,000 or so attendees trudging though deep puddles on the show's opening day, followed by an even bigger surprise: A nearly two-hour blackout in large portions of the Las Vegas Convention Center.
 Demos stopped in their tracks, light shows went dark, and screens stopped glowing.
 A sudden reminder that even the most innovative technology in the world needs infrastructure to function.

 Through it all, though, the show went on.
 And once again, we got to see a cross-section of the world of technology as we rocket towards the 2020s -- a world in which every device, every vehicle and every person will be interconnected with one another.